 2. AmazonBasics Insulated Dog House – Best Value

-The AmazonBasics 6015M Pet House is our choice for the best value.
+The AmazonBasics 6015M Pet House is our choice dog house for the best value.
 Its low cost and durable construction are two of the reasons we believe that it’s the best insulated dog house for winter for the money.
-This house is made from non-toxic polypropylene plastic and requires no assembly.
+This dog house is made from non-toxic polypropylene plastic and requires no assembly.
 You only need to snap the flooring to the one-piece housing.
 It’s easy to clean by removing the floor and hosing down.

 The only real downside that we could find with this house is that it’s not quite big enough for larger dogs, and it can only hold one dog at a time.

-The ASL Solutions BLZ-9698 Deluxe Insulated Dog Palace is our premium choice insulated dog house for winter.
+The ASL Solutions BLZ-9698 Deluxe Insulated Dog Palace is our premium choice dog house for winter.
 This model costs more than many of the other brands on this list, but it’s high quality and durable.
 This house is easy to assemble and features a self-closing doggy door that you can remove or leave partially in place until your pet gets the hang of it.
 It’s also quite large and should have no trouble holding most dogs.
 The foam-filled walls and ceiling will help keep the cold and heat out while protecting your pet and providing shade.

 Besides its high cost, the only problem we had while using this dog house is that it can be challenging to clean and require some disassembly to get everywhere.

-4. SF Net Winter Insulated Dog Kennel
+4. SF Net Winter Insulated Dog House

 The SF Net Trading Winter Warm Foldable Non-Slip Outdoor Pet Kennel is a soft-sided and foldable dog house.
-This house features plenty of cushioning, and the top folds down to create a doggie bed.
+This dog house features plenty of cushioning, and the top folds down to create a doggie bed.
 The walls and bed are durable waterproof nylon that resists staining and is machine washable.
 The bottom features a non-slip rubber pad.
 This house is also available in many sizes to accommodate most pets.

 Even though your pet is out of the sunlight and the material is waterproof, this isn’t the type of bed that you are going to leave outdoors.
 It might work on a covered porch or garage, but it won’t last in the open.
 It’s also not very durable compared to many of the other models on this list, and the roof tends to sag down after a few weeks.
 Ours arrived stuffed haphazardly into a plastic back and was very wrinkled